Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Background

 The essence of quantum algorithms for linear algebra is the ability of a quantum state or unitary operator to encode an exponentially large vector or matrix respectively:

 \begin{definition} Given a vector $x \in \mathbb{R}^N$ with $n = \log N$, its \emph{amplitude encoding} is the $n$-qubit state

 \end{definition}

-Efficient circuits to perform amplitude encoding of an arbitrary data vector constitute an active area of research.
-General techniques applicable to this work include rotation trees augmented with lookup tables \citep{low2024} and alias sampling \citep{babbush2018}.
+For example, two numbers can be encoded into the amplitudes of one qubit via the $R_y(\theta)$ gate, which takes $\ket{\texttt{0}} \mapsto \cos(\theta/2)\ket{\texttt{0}} + \sin(\theta/2)\ket{\texttt{1}}$.
+Efficient circuits to precisely encode vectors with higher dimension are an active area of research.
+General techniques applicable to our work include rotation trees with lookup tables \citep{low2024} and alias sampling \citep{babbush2018}.